Derzhavin/c_http_server/README.md

-# c_http_server
+# C HTTP server
-C HTTP-server working with GET and serving one route
+C HTTP server working with GET and serving one route only